clay-curry/Math/chapters/algebra/symmetry.md

 # Symmetry

-Issac Newton, the allience of higher mathematics and modern physics have irreversably altered our relationship with the universe.
+Forever fused by Newton, the allience of higher mathematics and modern physics have irreversably altered our relationship with the universe. \[write something here\]

 This feat is a direct consequence of the following truth: